|New Subscribers—Save 20%|

 BEETHOVEN Symphony No. 4

-here may not be a more engaging and accomplished first stand of violinists in the world than we have at Ars Viva.
+There may not be a more engaging and accomplished first stand of violinists in the world than we have at Ars Viva.
 David Taylor and Ilya Kaler will duel their way through two delightful concerti — an occasion not to be missed.
-Add in the lush music of Grieg and, surprisingly, of Elliott Carter, and this program will bring pure joy.
+Add in the lush music of Grieg and Dvořák and this program will bring pure joy.

 MALCOLM ARNOLD Double Concerto for Two Violins

 J.S.
 BACH Double Concerto for Two Violins

 What a grand triple celebration: the sesquicentennial of nielsen, the winner of the prestigious Ars Viva/Music Institiute of Chicago Concerto Competition and, in Maestro Heatherington’s opinion, perhaps the most infectiously beautiful symphony ever written!
 Come and revel in these delights and leave feeling better about the beauty that surrounds us in this world.

 CARL NIELSEN Maskerade: Overture and Cockerel’s Dance